reimagined/resolve/docs/running-in-containers.md

 title: Running in Containers
 ---

-It is possible to run a reSolve in a docker container.
-This article describes how to prepare an application and run in as a part of a Docker Compose setup along with additional containers that serve the following purposes:
+This article describes run a reSolve application in a Docker container as a part of a Docker Compose setup.
+In addition to the reSolve application, this setup includes:

 - A `postgres` container is used to store the application's data.
-- An `nginx` container is used as a reserve proxy server to answer HTTP requests.
+- An `nginx` container is used as a reverse proxy server to answer HTTP requests.

 Follow the steps below to run a reSolve application in a Docker container.